 Run specially for those who can not travel, have problem with a dog at home setting or puppies that are too small to go out yet (please note we prefer to start training at the earliest opportunity).

 There’s a £15 supplement on the top of normal 1-2-1 class fee to cover traveling time and expenses.

 Please note that 2 days notice is required for all cancellations / changes of time or day for a booked training class in order to avoid cancellation charges – 30% of the session fee is payable for cancellation up to 1 day in advance of a slot booked and 50% is chargeable for shorter notices.
 Full fee is payable for no-shows or cancellations on the day of the class.

-Attention – our Indoor Puppy Group is a specialist Puppy Training programme only for dogs under 6 months of age, and owners willing to learn the Handfeeding way of training dogs and have fun with us.
+Attention – our Puppy Group is only open to pups under 6 months of age, and their owners willing to learn the Handfeeding way of training dogs and have fun with their pet dogs.

 Good Boy Dog School